Skip to main content

 Technical Analysis

-CVE-2025-14120 is a stored cross-site scripting (XSS) vulnerability identified in the URL Image Importer plugin for WordPress, specifically affecting all versions up to and including 1.0.7.
-The root cause is insufficient sanitization of SVG files uploaded via the plugin, which allows authenticated users with Author-level access or higher to embed arbitrary JavaScript code within SVG images.
-When these SVG files are later rendered on web pages, the malicious scripts execute in the context of the victim's browser, potentially leading to session hijacking, data theft, or unauthorized actions within the affected WordPress site.
-The vulnerability is classified under CWE-79 (Improper Neutralization of Input During Web Page Generation).
-The CVSS v3.1 base score is 6.4, reflecting a medium severity level, with an attack vector of network (remote exploitation), low attack complexity, requiring privileges (Author or above), no user interaction, and a scope change indicating that the vulnerability affects components beyond the initially compromised component.
-Although no public exploits are currently known, the vulnerability poses a significant risk due to the common use of SVG images and the widespread deployment of WordPress and its plugins.
-The vulnerability was published on January 6, 2026, and was reserved in December 2025.
-The lack of a patch link suggests that a fix may not yet be available, emphasizing the need for immediate mitigation steps.
+CVE-2025-14120 is a stored Cross-Site Scripting (XSS) vulnerability identified in the URL Image Importer plugin for WordPress, affecting all versions up to and including 1.0.7.
+The root cause is improper neutralization of input during web page generation (CWE-79), specifically due to insufficient sanitization of SVG files uploaded through the plugin.
+Authenticated attackers with Author-level access or higher can exploit this vulnerability by uploading crafted SVG files containing malicious JavaScript code.
+When any user accesses a page displaying the malicious SVG, the embedded script executes in the context of the victim's browser, potentially leading to session hijacking, privilege escalation, or other malicious actions.
+The vulnerability has a CVSS 3.1 base score of 6.4, with an attack vector of network (remote), low attack complexity, privileges required at the Author level, no user interaction needed, and a scope change indicating that the vulnerability affects components beyond the initially vulnerable plugin.
+Although no known exploits are reported in the wild, the vulnerability poses a significant risk due to the widespread use of WordPress and the plugin's functionality.
+The lack of available patches at the time of reporting necessitates immediate mitigation steps to reduce exposure.
+This vulnerability highlights the risks associated with accepting and rendering SVG files without proper sanitization, as SVGs can contain embedded scripts unlike other image formats.

 Potential Impact